 Finding the right therapist can feel difficult, and bring up many questions: Is this person going to be able to help me?
 Can he or she really understand me?
 How do I know if the therapist is well-qualified?
-My intent with this website is to help answer some of these concerns by providing you with some useful information about my approach to psychotherapy, as well as my personal background, professional experience, and some areas of focus in my practice.
+Here on this website, I’d like to help answer these concerns by providing you with some useful information about my approach to psychotherapy, as well as my personal background, professional experience, and some areas of focus in my practice.

-I am a licensed psychotherapist with a master’s degree in Depth Psychology from Pacifica Graduate Institute, and have gained extensive clinical experience at several clinics in the Los Angeles area, working with individuals from highly diverse backgrounds.
+I am a licensed psychotherapist with a master’s degree in Depth Psychology from Pacifica Graduate Institute and have gained extensive clinical experience in private practice as well as highly specialized clinics in the Los Angeles area, working with individuals and couples from diverse backgrounds.

 Prior to becoming a therapist, I had a successful career in the technology field, and received bachelor’s and master’s degrees in math and science from the Massachusetts Institute of Technology (MIT).
 My combined experience in both psychology and technology has allowed me to help clients explore their emotional issues while grounding our work in the requirements of practical reality.

 I believe that individualized treatment is paramount for success of the therapeutic process.
-My work is deeply grounded in psychodynamic theories, while also integrating techniques from Gestalt, cognitive-behavioral (CBT), narrative, systems, and other relevant modalities.
+My work is deeply grounded in psychodynamic theories, while also integrating techniques from humanistic, cognitive-behavioral (CBT), narrative, systems, sex therapy, and other relevant modalities.

 Depending on clients’ challenges and motivations, therapy could be short-term, focused on resolving specific challenges, or it could be longer-term, exploring experiences in your family-of-origin, setting your challenges in a wider cultural context, or working with the unconscious psyche.